 It is a sintered iron piston and a hardened and precision ground piston rod that does a consistent performance.

-The Monroe MA822 Max-Air is BUILT TO LAST.
-It’s lubricated air sleeve minimizes friction, making it durable and giving you a longer shelf life with a smooth operation.
+The Monroe MA822 Max-Air’s lubricated air sleeve minimizes friction, making it durable and giving you a longer shelf life with a smooth operation.

 The OE all weather fluid within contains special modifiers which handles EXTREME TEMPERATURES and lowers friction that guarantees smooth rod reactivity.